-Like educators, school and district leaders must have a firm understanding of the design and implementation of high-quality balanced systems as well as a deeper understanding of evaluating the quality of individual assessments.
-Perhaps most importantly, school and district leaders must understand how to facilitate adult learning and establish a learning culture in their schools.
+Like educators, school and district leaders must have a firm understanding of the design and implementation of balanced systems and the corresponding criteria.
+They certainly should have the assessment literacy required to evaluate the quality of individual assessments.
+Perhaps most importantly, however, school and district leaders must understand how to facilitate adult learning and establish a learning culture in their schools.

 School and district leaders need tools such as assessment audits to help them evaluate their existing collections of assessments to begin the work of designing well-functioning systems of assessment.
 For example, district leaders can use the Student Assessment Inventory for School Districts for examining their assessment systems.
-While assessment audits and assessment mapping provide only a high-level view of local assessment systems, leaders and teachers alike can use the results from these audits to frame questions about the degree to which the set of assessments within and across grade levels satisfies the comprehensiveness criterion for balanced assessment systems.
+Similarly, the assessment mapping technique, discussed earlier, includes all of the summative assessments given within a grade and subject area over the course of the year, mapped to the district competencies and/or state content standards.
+While assessment audits and assessment mapping provide only a high-level view of local assessment systems, leaders and teachers alike can use these tools' results for framing questions about the degree to which the set of assessments satisfies the comprehensiveness criterion for balanced assessment systems.